How to Find Queer-Friendly Colleges: A Guide for LGBTQ+ Students

 Midatlantic/South: University of Maryland, Elon University, George Washington University, University of North Carolina

-West: University of Washington, Harvey Mudd College, University of Colorado Boulder San Diego State University
+West: University of Washington, Harvey Mudd College, University of Colorado Boulder, San Diego State University

 Can The College Spy help us find queer-friendly colleges?